My Top 10 First-Hand Tips for International Travel

 A Man dressed up in Roman garb at the ancient baths in Bath UK

-#8 Don’t Try To Do Too Much
+#8 Don’t Try to Do Too Much on Your Trip

-On your first international abroad, one of my best tips for international travel is to stay in one place if your trip is under a week.
+On your first international trip abroad, one of my best tips for international travel is to stay in one place if your trip is under a week.
 Or do two places if it’s ten days.
-Look for cities that are easily accessible via train so that you don’t have to spend a half day at the airport.
+Look for cities that are easily accessible via train so that you don’t have to spend half a day at the airport.

 Don’t try to hop all around Europe with only two or three days in a place.
 Factoring in travel, check-ins, and check-outs leaves you little time to explore and enjoy a city.